What is Billable Utilization Rate and Why It Matters

 Certain external events, beyond the control of employees, can disrupt the billable utilization rate results.
 These external factors are not necessarily taken into account when readjusting the results, and penalize the reading of employee performance.

-• An indicator ill-suited to package sales
+• An indicator not well suited to fixed-price sales

 In the context of a project sold at a fixed price regardless of the work carried out, the billable utilization rate lacks relevance.